AndreyDodonov-EH/brief-AI-guide/README.md

 If you start using AI daily, the biggest risk is not “AI becomes too smart”.

 The real risk is that it makes **you** dumber by removing all struggle.
+You don't want to end up with thinking as a service.

 Use AI as a coach, sparring partner, and power tool — **not** as a substitute for thinking in areas you actually want to master.